-6.3.5 State: TA_TX_WAIT_CONF
+6.3.5 State: TA\TX\WAIT\CONF

-In the state "case TA_TX_WAIT_CONF", we await the confirmation that the message transmission has completed.
-When the IC completes the transmission a "TX done" status bit is picked up by the device driver interrupt routine which generates an event which is then processed by the TX callback function (instance_txcallback()).
-The instance, after a confirmation of a successful transmission, will read and save the TX time and then proceed to the next state (TA_RXE_WAIT).
-It will only turn on the receiver if inst->wait4ack is not set and await a response message.
-The next state is thus set "inst->testAppState = TA_RXE_WAIT".
-See 6.3.6 below for details of what this does.
+In the state "case TA\TX\WAIT\CONF", we await the confirmation that the message transmission has completed.
+When the IC completes the transmission a "TX done" status bit is picked up by the device driver interrupt routine which generates an event which is then processed by the TX callback function (tx\conf\cb\tag()).
+The instance, after a confirmation of a successful transmission, will read and save the TX time and calculate "delayedReplyTime" which is when we should send the Final message to complete the ranging exchange. and then proceed to the next state (TA\RX\WAIT\DATA).
+The next state is thus set "inst->testAppState = TA\RX\WAIT\DATA".
+See 6.3.7 for details of what this does.

-6.3.6 State: TA_RXE_WAIT
+6.3.6 State: TA RXE WAIT

 This is the pre-receiver enable state.
-Here the receiver is enabled and the instance will then proceed to the TA_RX_WAIT_DATA where it will wait to process any received messages or will timeout.
-Since the receiver will be turned on automatically (as we had DWT_RESPONSE_EXPECTED set as part of TX command), the state changes to TA_RX_WAIT_DATA to wait for the expected response message from the anchor or timeout.
+Here the receiver is enabled and the instance will then proceed to the TA\RX\WAIT\DATA where it will wait to process any received messages or will timeout.
+Sometimes this state is skipped if the receiver is turned on automatically (as we had DWT\RESPONSE\EXPECTED set as part of TX command).
 We use automatic delayed turning on of the receiver as we know the exact times the responses are sent, as they are using delayed transmissions.
 This it is possible (and desirable for power efficiency) to delay turning on the receiver until just before the response is expected.
 (Delayed RX is not part of the IEEE standard primitive but is an extension to support this DW1000 feature).
-The next state is: "inst->testAppState = TA_RXE_WAIT_DATA".
+The next state is: "inst->testAppState = TA\RXE\WAIT\DATA".